Scientists and engineers use and develop models for representing ideas and explanations.

 The activities in this guide will help students understand variations in environmental parameters by examining connections among different phenomena measured on local, regional and global scales.

-Watch the NOVA PBS video - The Climate Wild Card about the different effects of clouds on climate and Earth's energy budget.
-Then answer questions and brainstorm to complete a flow chart of events that might occur if the percentage of absorbing clouds increases.
+Students watch a NOVA PBS video about the different effects of clouds on climate and Earth's energy budget.
+Then they answer questions and brainstorm to complete a flow chart of events that might occur if the percentage of absorbing clouds increases.

 This story map lesson plan allows students to explore ocean circulation patterns as they relate to the world's ocean garbage patches using NASA ocean currents data.